ben-web/NC-News-Back-End/README.md

     });
 ```

-Please see the _./spec/api.spec.js_ file for the detail of all tests.
+Please see the _./spec/api.spec.js_ file for the specification of each test.

 ### Coding style tests

-I have not added coding style tests as I do not yet know how to configure eslint to style code in the way that I like to write JavaScript.
+Coding style test have not been added (I do not yet know how to configure eslint to style code in the way that I like to format JavaScript).

 ## Deployment